zohaibjawed940/firstproject/README.md

 # firstproject
-This is my first github repo
+This is my first GitHub repo
+Author: Zohaib Jawed